-Significant research and development expenses have been incurred since inception generating negative cash flows from operating activities of \in 15,051 thousand, \in 9,743 and \in 23,795 thousand for the years ended December 31, 2019, 2020 and 2021, respectively.
+Significant research and development expenses have been incurred since inception generating negative cash flows from operating activities of \notin 9,743 thousand, \notin 23,795 and \notin 18,988 thousand for the years ended December 31, 2020, 2021 and 2022, respectively.

-The Financial Statements have been approved on a going concern basis by the Board of Directors (refer to Item 17 note 3.1).
+The Financial Statements have been approved on a going concern basis by the Board of Directors (refer to Item 17 note 2.1).